 The project investigates the association between consumption of processed meat (sausage) and colorectal cancer (CRC).

 |Time:||1.
 January 2018 – 31.
-December 2020|
+December 2021|

 |Financed by:||The Research Council of Norway|

-|In cooperation with:||NMBU, Kreftregisteret, DTU, Nortura SA, Jæder Ådne Espeland AS, Leiv Vidar AS, Nordfjord kjøtt, Alna AS, Bama, Matprat, KLF and Animalia.|
+|In cooperation with:||NMBU, the Cancer Registry of Norway (CRN), DTU, Nortura SA, Jæder Ådne Espeland AS, Leiv Vidar AS, Nordfjord kjøtt AS, Alna AS, Bama Gruppen AS, Animalia, Matprat, and KLF|

-Recently, there has been an increasing interest in using vegetables in meat products.
-More knowledge is needed about the health effects of such products, especially if the addition of vegetables can reduce the risk of CRC.
-The project VegMeat will quantify potential carcinogenic compounds formed during heat treatment of test products, and in the digestive tract using in vitro models.
+The project VegMeatCRC will quantify potential carcinogenic compounds formed during heat treatment of test products, and in the digestive tract using in vitro models.
 The carcinogenic potential (tumour development) will be determined in a mouse model.
 Observed changes in the gut microflora will be compared with analyses of microflora obtained from individuals participating in a Norwegian CRC screening program.

-Results from the prosject so far
+Results from the project so far